braedenspope/Campaign-Manager/README.md

 # Future Work

-- Item 1 Add File Reading/Writing Functionality
+- Add File Reading/Writing Functionality
-- Item 2 Extend the amount of information that can be included
+- Extend the amount of information that can be included
-- Item 3 Additional editing options for Campaigns and the Characters within
+- Additional editing options for Campaigns and the Characters within